bcgov/platform-developer-docs/tech-docs-writing-guide.md

 Use the **On this page** section as a simple table of contents.
 See this section on [Anchor links](https://www2.gov.bc.ca/gov/content/governments/services-for-government/service-experience-digital-delivery/web-content-development-guides/web-style-guide/writing-guide/links).

+There is no need to manually add anchor links (like `<a name="example"></a>`) in order to create the table of contents.
+Both GitHub and Gatsby automatically generate IDs for all levels of headings using the same rules.
+When creating the ID, headings are set to lower-case, whitespace is replaced with dashes, and special characters are removed.

+Not sure what the ID for your new heading will be?
+Add the heading to the document and view it on GitHub.
+Mouse-over the heading and click the link icon to the left of the heading to move the browser to that anchor.
+Grab the ID from the URL bar.

 ### People

 Avoid using people's names in documentation.
 There are many good reasons for this: